with Dr. Leslie Spry, MD, FACP

 Q: How common is CKD?

-A: Some 26 million Americans (13 percent of the U.S. adult population) suffer from CKD—a figure experts predict will rise due to high obesity rates (1/3 of all adults), the link between obesity, diabetes and high blood pressure (all risk factors) and the aging of the Baby Boom generation (since age is another risk factor for CKD).
+A: Some 30 million Americans (1 in 7 U.S. adult population) suffer from CKD—a figure experts predict will rise due to high obesity rates (1/3 of all adults), the link between obesity, diabetes and high blood pressure (all risk factors) and the aging of the Baby Boom generation (since age is another risk factor for CKD).
 Young and middle-aged adults can also develop CKD.

 Q: What are the risk factors of CKD?